pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/esc/get-started/_index.md

 ## Next Steps

-In this tutorial, you created and retrieved values from a Pulumi Environment.
+In this tutorial, you created and retrieved values from a Pulumi environment.
 You also exposed and programmatically consumed values as environment variables and as Pulumi configuration.

 To learn more about managing configuration and secrets in Pulumi, take a look at the following resources:

-- Learn more about [Environments](/docs/concepts/environments/), [Secrets](/docs/concepts/secrets/), and [Configuration](/docs/concepts/config/) in the Pulumi documentation.
+- Learn more about [environments](/docs/concepts/environments/), [secrets](/docs/concepts/secrets/), and [configuration](/docs/concepts/config/) in the Pulumi documentation.
-- Learn more about defining Pulumi ESC Environment files in the [ESC CLI documentation](/docs/pulumi-cloud/esc/reference).
+- Learn more about defining Pulumi ESC environment files in the [Pulumi ESC CLI documentation](/docs/pulumi-cloud/esc/reference).